 An elegant addition to the Upper East Side is 109 East 79th Street, a limestone-and-brick beauty conjured by Steven Harris Architects that features 31 condominiums.
 "The change in dynamic from being a buyer's market to a seller's market happened incredibly swiftly," says James Lansill of Corcoran Sunshine Marketing Group, which is managing sales for the building.
 "I think it's fair to say that the majority of buyers didn't live in the city for the past year and a half and are now planning their return."
+"The change in dynamic from being a buyer's market to a seller's market happened incredibly swiftly" JAMES LANSILL, CORCORAN SUNSHINE MARKETING GROUP

-Farther downtown, in the financial district, the tallest building conceived by David Adjaye, 130 William, stands at nearly 800 feet and boasts gracefully arching windows and a moody black façade of hand-cast concrete.
+A rendering of an interior of the Steven Harris Architects-designed 109 East 79th Street.
+PHOTO: NOE & ASSOCIATES WITH THE BOUNDARY (RENDERING) Farther downtown, in the financial district, the tallest building conceived by David Adjaye, 130 William, stands at nearly 800 feet and boasts gracefully arching windows and a moody black façade of hand-cast concrete.
 "Since the vaccine rollout, we have started seeing really significant pickup," says Scott Avram of Lightstone, the development firm behind the project.
 "Deal flows started doubling every other week."
 Sales have indeed been impressive: A four-bedroom penthouse with an asking price of \$20 million, among the most expensive ever listed in the neighborhood, sold in June.

-Other standout buildings generating major buzz include DDG's 180 East 88th Street, ODA's Era on the Upper West Side, Park House by Annabelle Selldorf in Chelsea, 199 Chrystie by Thomas Juul-Hansen, and 111 West 57th by SHoP Architects and Studio Sofield.
+The Antoni Gaudí-inspired lobby at DDG's 180 East 88th Street.
+PHOTO: SEAN HEMMERLE Other standout buildings generating major buzz include DDG's 180 East 88th Street, ODA's Fra on the Upper West Side, Park House by Annabelle Selldorf in Chelsea, 199 Chrystie by Thomas Juul-Hansen, and 111 West 57th by SHoP Architects and Studio Sofield.
 But it's not just square footage and sweeping skyline views that are driving Manhattan's real estate surge; there's also a tremendous enthusiasm to re-embrace New York.
-Because no one can deny it will always be a helluva town. -GEOFFREY MONTES
+Because no one can deny it will always be a helluva town.